OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 The following portions of the source code should be checked if any app functionality has been exposed:

-- Custom URL schemes.
-Check the test case "Testing Custom URL Schemes" as well for further test scenarios.
+- Deep Links.
+Check the test case ["Testing Deep Links"](#testing-deep-links-mstg-platform-3) as well for further test scenarios.
 - IPC Mechanisms (Intents, Binders, Android Shared Memory, or BroadcastReceivers).
-Check the test case "Testing Whether Sensitive Data Is Exposed via IPC Mechanisms" as well for further test scenarios.
+Check the test case ["Testing Whether Sensitive Data Is Exposed via IPC Mechanisms"](#testing-we) as well for further test scenarios.
 - User interface

 An example of a vulnerable IPC mechanism is shown below.